 If something is bothering you, talking about it can really help.
 Below are some places where you can go to talk to someone.

-545 Broadway Ave. ~ Mon and Wed 12 – 7 pm and Tues, Fri and Sat 12 – 4 pm.
+870 Portage Ave. ~ Mon/Fri/Sat 12 – 4 pm and Tues/Thurs 12-7pm.
 Free drop-in counselling with trained counsellors on any issue that you need to talk about.

-170 Scott St. ~ Resources and counselling for the lesbian, gay, bisexual, transgender and two-spirit communities.
+170 Scott St. ~ Resources and counselling for the lesbian, gay bisexual, transgender, two-spirit, queer, plus all other non-cis/hetero communities.
 They also have youth groups and a library.
+For counselling services, please call Monday morning at 10am for a same week appointment.

 929 Main St. ~ Resources, peer support and advocacy.